andryous/documind-backend/README.md

 # Install dependencies from the clean requirements file
 pip install -r requirements.txt
 ```

-### 3. Environment Configuration
-This project requires a .env file for local development.
+**3. Create .env file**
-Create a file named .env in the root of the project.
+Create a file named .env in the root of the project and add the variables listed in the "Configuration > For Local Development" section above.

-Add the following variables (replace with your values):
-## Full path to your Google Cloud credentials file
-## This path is used by google.auth.default()
-GOOGLE_APPLICATION_CREDENTIALS="C:/path/to/your/credentials.json"

-## Your Google Cloud project details
-VERTEX_PROJECT="documind-474412"
-VERTEX_LOCATION="us-central1"
-VERTEX_MODEL="gemini-2.0-flash-001"

-### 4. Run the Application
 ```bash
 uvicorn main:app --reload
 ```